Mou1z/From-A-Little-Clucker-To-A-Spam-Machine/Applying Fundamentals.md

 ```c
 if (100 < 200) return 1;
 ```
-If the play has money then `GivePlayerWeapon ();` function will give player the bought weapon along with 30 bullets, while `GivePlayerMoney ()` will deduce the money as it is being provided with a negative value in place of the 'amount' parameter.
+If the play has money then `GivePlayerWeapon ();` function will give player the bought weapon along with 30 bullets, while `GivePlayerMoney ()` will deduct the money as it is being provided with a negative value in place of the 'amount' parameter.

 ```c
 GivePlayerWeapon (playerid, weaponid, ammo);